return to homepage

 Prophecy Newsletter

-Receive a free e-newsletter monthly about world events related to fulfilling prophecy.
+Receive free newsletters reporting and analysing world events related to prophecy.

-Did you know: the Greek has multiple words for forgiveness?
-God forgives (charizomai) if we ask or not.
-Receiving and experiencing His forgiveness (apheimi) is our free choice.
+The Greek has multiple words for forgiveness?
+God forgives (charizomai) whether we ask or not.
+Receiving forgiveness (apheimi) is by our choice.

 POWERED BY SITE BUILD IT